Protected Areas

 Ironside Pond - Lake Aeration (80.6 km)

-Access: To access the site, head west on Highway 54 from Caroline.
-Upon arriving at the Clearwater Trading Post, make a right turn onto Highway 22 / Cowboy Trail.
-After traveling 15 km, take a left onto Township Road 38-0, followed by continuing on Township Road 375A.
-In another 10 km, make a right turn onto Range Road 8-0.
-Continue by turning right onto Township Road 380, and follow the road until you encounter a fork marked with Ironside Pond signage, approximately 2 km.
+Access: Head west on Highway 54 from Caroline.
+At the Clearwater Trading Post, turn right onto Highway 22/Cowboy Trail.
+After 15 km, turn left onto Township Road 38-0, then continue on Township Road 375A.
+In 10 km, turn right onto Range Road 8-0, then right onto Township Road 380.
+Follow the road for about 2 km until you reach a fork with Ironside Pond signage.

-Partners: ACA, AEP, Alberta Lottery Fund, Clearwater County, Keyera Energy, Northern Lights Fly Fishers, Trout Unlimited Canada Edmonton
+Partners: ACA, AEP, Alberta Lottery Fund, Clearwater County, Keyera Energy, Northern Lights Fly Fishers, Trout Unlimited Canada Edmonto

 Alberta Discover Guide: E2-6

-Access: To access the site, head west on Highway 54 from Caroline.
-Upon arriving at the Clearwater Trading Post, make a right turn onto Highway 22 / Cowboy Trail.
-After traveling 15 km, take a left onto Township Road 38-0, followed by continuing on Township Road 375A.
-In another 10 km, make a right turn onto Range Road 8-0.
-Continue by turning right onto Township Road 380, and follow the road until you encounter a fork marked with Ironside Pond signage, approximately 2 km.
+Access: Head west on Highway 54 from Caroline.
+At the Clearwater Trading Post, turn right onto Highway 22/Cowboy Trail.
+After 15 km, turn left onto Township Road 38-0, then continue on Township Road 375A.
+In 10 km, turn right onto Range Road 8-0, then right onto Township Road 380.
+Follow the road for about 2 km until you reach a fork with Ironside Pond signage.

-Partners: ACA, AEP, Alberta Lottery Fund, Clearwater County, Keyera Energy, Northern Lights Fly Fishers, Trout Unlimited Canada Edmonton
+Partners: ACA, AEP, Alberta Lottery Fund, Clearwater County, Keyera Energy, Northern Lights Fly Fishers, Trout Unlimited Canada Edmonto

 Alberta Discover Guide: E2-6